Restream/reindexer/fulltext.md

     ID          int64  `reindex:"id,,pk"`
     Name        string `reindex:"name,-"`
     Description string `reindex:"description,-"`
-    _ struct{}         `reindex:"name+description=text_search,text,composite`
+    _ struct{}         `reindex:"name+description=text_search,text,composite"`
 }
 ```
-In this example full text index will include fields `name` and `description`,`text_search` is short alias of composite index name for using in Queries.
+In this example the full-text index will include fields `name` and `description`; `text_search` is a short alias of the composite index name for use in Queries.

-Full text index is case-insensitive.
-The source text is tokenized to set of words.
-Word is sequence of any UTF-8 letters, digits or `+`, `-` or `/` symbols.
-First symbol of word is letter or digit.
+The full-text index is case-insensitive.
+The source text is tokenized into a set of words.
+A word is a sequence of any UTF-8 letters, digits, or `+`, `-`, or `/` symbols.
+The first symbol of a word is a letter or digit.

 ## Query to full text index